Showing posts with label Jupiter-8. Show all posts

 After WWII, the Soviets packed up and moved remnants of the Zeiss factories, tools, machinery, glass, and technicians to the Soviet Union and painfully began to rebuild their home optical industry.
 They largely copied the Zeiss optical designs but made minor changes over the years and coated the glass surfaces to reduce flare.
 They renamed these new lenses Jupiter (ЮПИТЕР).
 The 50mm ƒ/2 version is the ЮПИТЕР-8.
 They produced these lenses from the early 1950s until about 1991, when the Soviet economy collapsed.
 The Jupiter-8 was the standard lens on many Zorki, FED, and Kiev cameras, which were made in the millions.
 The Soviet lenses had aluminum mounts instead of the superior brass/chrome mounts of the older German production.
 The Internet is full of detailed reviews of the Jupiter-8, so I will not repeat the same material.

 Recently, the Lomo company reintroduced the Jupiter-3, which is the 50mm ƒ/1.5 model.
-Note that Zeiss still sells a modern ƒ/1.5 Sonnar lens, an amazing testament to a long-lasting design (but the current lens is significantly different then the original).
+Note that Zeiss sells a modern ƒ/1.5 Sonnar lens, an amazing testament to a long-lasting design (but the current lens is different than the original, with improved coating and optical adjustments to reduce focus shift).

 Eighty years after the original design, photographers still like the way the Sonnar reveals details on film.
 Original 1930s and 1940s German examples are seriously expensive.
 As an alternative, I decided to try a Jupiter-8 and found one from a seller from Arizona.
 He said he bought it decades ago along with a set of Soviet thread-mount cameras.
 Arizona - that suggests dry and no fungus.
 This one was a Version 2 (design PT3060) from 1962 production (earlier is better for Soviet optics).
 The lens was clean and the coating almost perfect, but it was need of re-lubricating, as do almost all of these old Soviet optics; after all, they are 50+ years old.